pjakiela/ECON523/exercises/E5-TWFE.md

 [World Development Indicators Database](https://databank.worldbank.org/source/world-development-indicators).
 The data set that we'll use is posted at [here](https://pjakiela.github.io/TWFE/WDI-FPE-data.dta).
 We'll be using this data set to estimate the two-way fixed effects estimator of the impact of eliminating school fees on enrollment.
-Since this policy was phased in by different countries at different time, it is a useful setting for exploring the potential pitfalls of two-way fixed effects.
+Since this policy was phased in by different countries at different times, it is a useful setting for exploring the potential pitfalls of two-way fixed effects.

 <br>

 ## Getting Started

-Start by creating your own do file that downloads the data from the web.
+Start by creating your own do file that downloads [the data set WDI-FPE-data.dta](https://pjakiela.github.io/TWFE/WDI-FPE-data.dta) from the web.
 Your code will look something like this:

 ```